nd1012/wan24-Crypto-BC/src/wan24-Crypto-BC Docs/index.md

 For CRYSTALS-Kyber and CRYSTALS-Dilithium the AES parameters are being used.
 When using SPHINCS+, the Haraka F hashing parameters will be used.
-For FrodoKEM the AE parameters will be used.
+For FrodoKEM the AES parameters will be used.